Sources of Federal Government and Employee Information

 Consistent Uses: The information in this bank may also be used in reviewing, assessing and improving corporate policies and operational procedures and in assessing the need for legislative change.
 Records used in preparation of responses to incoming correspondence may also contain personal information about individuals that is sometimes provided by institutional officials to address issues and concerns raised in the incoming correspondence.
 The information in this bank may also be used for quality control purposes and in matters relating to safety concerns.
 Information received from enquiries to the toll free numbers may be shared with the Deposit and Beneficiary Records PIB (PIB number CDI PPU 005) and Unclaimed Dividends (PIB PPU 311).

-Retention and Disposal Standards: Records will be retained for 2 years and then the records are destroyed.
+Retention and Disposal Standards: Records will be retained for at least 90 days.

 TBS Registration: 20090751